 Julia Louis-Dreyfus was born January 13, 1961, in New York City.
 She joined the cast of Saturday Night Live in 1982, and in 1986 she launched her film career, appearing in Hannah and Her Sisters and Soul Man.
 However, it was Louis-Dreyfus's portrayal of Elaine on Seinfeld that launched her to stardom.
 In 2002, she starred in the sitcom Watching Ellie, and went on to play the lead role in The New Adventures of Old Christine in 2006.
 In 2012, she debuted her role playing fictional U.S. Vice President Selina Meyer on the HBO TV series Veep.
-Louis-Dreyfus has won eight Emmy awards for her television work, including six Emmys for lead actress in a comedy series, the most wins for any actress.
+Louis-Dreyfus has won numerous awards for her television work, including a record seven Emmys for lead actress in a comedy series.

 Early Life and Career

 Actress Julia Louis-Dreyfus was born Julia Scarlett Elizabeth Louis-Dreyfus on January 13, 1961, in New York City.
 Louis-Dreyfus is best known for her roles on the sitcoms Seinfeld and The New Adventures of Old Christine, and HBO series Veep.
 Louis-Dreyfus is the great-great-granddaughter of businessman Leopold Louis-Dreyfus, who founded the international Louis Dreyfus Group.